 For those afraid of heights, it may be disconcerting at first to be so high.
 But there are guard rails.
 And, the walk gets easier as you grow accustomed to the sensation.

-Before I ever took the Alcatraz Night Tour, I envisioned a much creepier crawl among the ghosts of the rock.
-Anyone drawn to the night tour might have a high threshold for eerie encounters.
-If you do, you'll be a bit disappointed by how perfectly normal, organized, and populated the night tour actually is.
+Before you ever take the Alcatraz Night Tour, you might envision a much creepier crawl among the ghosts of the rock, and anyone drawn to the night tour might have a high threshold for eerie encounters.
+If you do, you'll be a bit disappointed by how perfectly normal, organized and populated the night tour actually is.

-That's not to say evening hours in the historic prison don't have their ghostly elements . . . sometimes enhanced by the mist sweeping over the island.
-But there are no scary surprises as you meander through the dim halls with your self-guided audio.
+That's not to say evening hours on Alcatraz Island don't have their ghostly elements, sometimes enhanced by the mist sweeping over the island, but there are no scary surprises as you meander through the dim halls with your self-guided audio.